Yiheng-Yu/blogposts/content/posts/transformers-pt-1/index.md

 It is preciesly the reason why it's very suprising is that, transformers are able to produce pretty impressive results for tasks model that are not specifically trained for.
 You can try this out yourself.
 I'll use Flan-T5 as a demo here.
 Flan-T5 is a variation of T5 model that fine-tuned on instruction-specific tasks.
 That is, we can insert some instructions before our prompt and the model shall return different results based on different instructions.<br>

 I'll use Python for the demo here because it's convinent.
 Before starting, you might want to install `transformers` if you haven't done aleady.
 It's a library collecting huge tone of open-sourced transformer models that allows you explore around.<br>
-Open terminal, and run this command to install transformers:
+Open terminal, run this command to install transformers:
 ```sh
 pip install transformers
 ```
 The model I am going to use is [T5, released by Google a couple of years ago](https://arxiv.org/pdf/2210.11416) Here's huggingface's link to the model:
 {{< huggingface model="google/flan-t5-base">}}

 In python, run these lines to download & initialise the model:
 ```python
 from transformers import pipeline
 import pprint  # to print indented dictionary
 pipe = pipeline('text2text-generation', model="google/flan-t5-base")
 ```
-To view the list of tasks the original T5 model fine-tuned on:
+T5 is one of the very few models that comes with very well-documented records on what kind of task the particular model has been trained on.
+To view the list of tasks the original T5 model fine-tuned on, we can check the 'task_specific_params' attribute in model.config:
 ```python
 pprint.pp(pipe.model.config.task_specific_params)
 ```
 Output:
 ```python
 {'summarization': {'early_stopping': True,